montsieur/t1a1-workbook/README.md

 ## Q9
 ### Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects.

 [ChatGPT][24] is a free Language-Learning Model technology using artificial intelligence(AI), used to respond to user's queries with comprehensive, human-like responses.
-It uses deep learning techniques to process text and generate text prompts based on the patterns it learns and has received within it's network whilst easily adapting to a user's feedback when interacting.
+It uses deep learning techniques to process text and generate text prompts based on the patterns it learns and has received within it's network whilst easily adapting to a user's feedback when interacting *(Kanade, 2023)*.

 In software development, it can be used a tool to help improve a developer's quality of life.
-The quality of life for a software developer is increased dramatically as it is a tool to help produce repetitive sources of code on their behalf, generate comprehensive documentation of code, simplifies the code, translate software interfaces, debugging extensive lines of codes quickly and have the ability to understand logic and structure.
+The quality of life for a software developer is increased dramatically as it is a tool to help produce repetitive sources of code on their behalf, generate comprehensive documentation of code, simplifies the code, translate software interfaces, debugging extensive lines of codes quickly and have the ability to understand logic and structure *(GAMAGE, 2023)*.
 Overall, this improves efficiency, accuracy and performance.
 Because this is so accessible to the public, it is usable by user's who also have no prior knowledge looking to learn from this OpenAI learning model.

 Although ChatGPT does improve a developer's quality of life, it still requires a level of human comprehension by the developer to understand the prompts and results given by ChatGPT.
 As it is not perfect, there will still be a degree of errors and lack of explanation which may not benefit a developer.